 In terms of demonstrating microsurgical skills in the operating room, our group takes hand call at our regional Level 1 trauma center (Carolinas Medical Center) which is not shared with plastic surgery.
 The fellows take one day of call during the week and one weekend of call per month.
 This allows not only for an excellent work-life balance but also does not sacrifice learning opportunities.
 Given that the exposure to replantation can be hit or miss, all fellows are notified of replant cases and are allowed to participate at their discretion.
 On average, our group performs 1 revascularization per week, 1 finger/thumb replant per month, and 1 major limb replant per year.
 More than half of our previous fellows perform replantation in their current practices.

-The majority of the fellows’ complex shoulder experience is during their time with Dr. Loeffler who is a candidate member of the American Shoulder and Elbow Surgeons after having completed a shoulder and elbow fellowship at Rothman Institute as well as a hand fellowship at the Philadelphia Hand Center.
+The majority of the fellows’ complex shoulder experience is during their time with Dr. Loeffler who is a associate member of the American Shoulder and Elbow Surgeons after having completed a shoulder and elbow fellowship at Rothman Institute as well as a hand fellowship at the Philadelphia Hand Center.
 His practice spans the breadth of arthroscopic and open shoulder surgery including Level 1 trauma fracture management, rotator cuff pathology, as well as primary and revision shoulder arthroplasty.
 In addition, our fellows get training in nerve and tendon transfers to restore the paralytic shoulder throughout the year with the brachial plexus team with procedures such as radial to axillary nerve transfers, lower trapezius to infraspinatus transfers, pedicled latissimus for deltoid reconstruction, and glenohumeral fusion.
 Given the elective rotations that we offer and traveling fellowship, fellows have ample opportunities for exposure to complex shoulder reconstruction, and many of our previous fellows’ current practices include this.

 Fellows here are exposed to the full breadth of elbow pathology and surgical management including advanced elbow arthroscopy, primary and revision total elbow arthroplasty, elbow trauma including ligament repair/reconstruction as well as complex fracture management as well as tendon transfers and soft tissue coverage about the elbow.
 All of our faculty performs elbow procedures and many tackle the most complex procedures.
 The diverse range also includes procedures such as Steindler flexorplasty, pedicled latissimus and free gracilis transfers for restoration of elbow flexion, deltoid and biceps transfers to restore elbow extension, as well as contracture releases for cerebral palsy and arthrogryposis.